JustMarcos/CollatzConjectureCalculator/README.md

     stepCounter++;
 }
 ```
-The code is really simple.
-It runs in a while loop checking whether or not the the number is even or odd, and applying the rules of Collatz Conjecture to get the next number.
-The cycle repeats until the number is equals to 1.

 ### NOTE:
 The largest number the _long_ datatype supports is 9,223,372,036,854,775,807.
 If the number exceeds this, then it will overflow to a negative value and the computation will stop.
 The largest number this program can handle is 3,074,457,345,618,258,602.